-- 10.1 The assessment of performance reached through the appraisal process will contribute to pay and incremental progression decisions under the school's pay policy.
-The pay policy details the other criteria which will be taken into account when considering pay/incremental progression. - 10.2 For teaching staff to meet the appraisal criteria for pay progression, they will need to have a successful appraisal and met the Teachers' Standards.
-Due consideration will be given to unmet objectives that are due to reasons beyond the teacher's control.

-- 10.3 For support staff to meet the appraisal criteria, they will need to have a successful appraisal including assessment against any relevant competency framework. - 10.4 Should an employee disagree with their individual pay recommendation, they should discuss this, in the first instance with their appraiser.
+- 10.1 The assessment of performance reached through the appraisal process may contribute to pay and incremental progression decisions in accord with the school's pay policy.
+The pay policy details the other criteria which will be taken into account when considering pay/incremental progression. - 10.2 For support staff to meet the appraisal criteria, they will need to have a successful appraisal including assessment against any relevant competency framework. - 10.3 Should an employee disagree with their individual pay recommendation, they should discuss this, in the first instance with their appraiser.
 Any appeals relating to pay recommendations will be dealt with under the appeals process in the school's Pay Policy.